 In our modern world it's so easy to get wrapped in our daily routine of traveling here and there, getting this or that marked off the to-do list, and the constant thinking our minds do.

-This is not the mindset and actions that help us feel better in chronic illness.
-This is not the mindset or actions that help us live healthy and purposeful lives.
+These are not the mindsets and actions that help us feel better in chronic illness.
+These are not the mindsets or actions that help us live healthy and purposeful lives.

 Eventually, we don't make time for the activity that brought us joy, such as taking time for physical activity or playing with our kids or nieces and nephews.
 We don't find the time to meet with the friends that bring us joy through laughter and connection.
 Maybe anxiety or depression has taken over and joy is a distant memory.